MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/index.md

 # Microsoft Authentication Library (MSAL) for Go

 >[!NOTE]
-> MSAL for Go is a new addition to the MSAL family of libraries, has been made available in production ready preview to gauge customer interest and to gather feedback from the community.
-We welcome all contributors (see [CONTRIBUTING.md](https://github.com/AzureAD/microsoft-authentication-library-for-go/blob/dev/CONTRIBUTING.md)) to help us grow our list of supported MSAL SDKs.**
+> icrosoft Authentication Library (MSAL) for Go is a new addition to the MSAL family of libraries.
+It has been made available in production-ready preview to gauge customer interest and to gather feedback from the community.
+We welcome all contributors (see [contribution guidelines in the library repository](https://github.com/AzureAD/microsoft-authentication-library-for-go/blob/dev/CONTRIBUTING.md)) to help us improve the library.**

 The Microsoft Authentication Library (MSAL) for Go is part of the [Microsoft identity platform for developers](https://aka.ms/aaddevv2).
 It allows you to sign in users or apps with Microsoft identities ([Azure AD](https://azure.microsoft.com/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com)) and obtain tokens to call APIs such as [Microsoft Graph](https://graph.microsoft.io/) or your own APIs registered with the Microsoft identity platform.
 It is built using industry standard OAuth2 and OpenID Connect protocols.